 The EOSC PID Policy, designed for senior decision-makers, aims to provide a framework for FAIR research.
 The main idea is to define a sustainable, trustworthy PID infrastructure that is suitable for the long-term sustainability of the EOSC.

-The first draft of the PID Policy, developed by the FAIR and Architecture working groups, is available in Zenodo and feedback can be given through the PID Forum.
+The first draft of the PID Policy, developed by the FAIR and Architecture working groups, is available in Zenodo, opens an external URL in a new window and feedback can be given through the PID Forum, opens an external URL in a new window.
 The second version will be published in March 2020.

-The PID Forum is a platform for the exchange of information about PIDs, developed within the FREYA project.
+The PID Forum, opens an external URL in a new window is a platform for the exchange of information about PIDs, developed within the FREYA project.

 Among other things, you can find information about best practices, events about PIDs and a Knowledge Hub with stakeholder specific information for libraries, repositories, researchers, etc..